Benedict-Ik/NZRegionWalksAPI/README.md

 ```

 - Next, we injected the service into the `AuthController`'s class' constructor.
-- By convention and industry standard, we created a new model class called `LoginResponseDTO` that will take in the newly created JWTToken alongside other possible responses that will be defined later on
+- By convention and industry standard, we created a new model class called `LoginResponseDTO` that will take in the newly created JWTToken alongside other possible responses that will be defined later on.
-- We use the newly created model to create an instance that can be used to pass the response below:
+- We used the newly created model to create an instance that can be used to pass the response below:

 ```csharp
 public async Task<IActionResult> Login([FromBody] LoginRequestDTO loginRequestDTO)